French 75 Cocktail Recipe

 Tasting Notes

-“It wasn’t until I read the description of this cocktail in the book that I realized a French 75 could have a brandy base.
-I’ve also only ever seen gin used, but I’m really glad we went with Armagnac instead.
-In my opinion, the iterations I’ve had with gin masked the spirit’s unique botanical flavor way too much no matter what brand we used, and the brandy does a much better job of standing out in this recipe.
-I enjoyed this more complex version of the classic quite a bit and will be requesting it again!”
+Kendall’s Take: “It wasn’t until I read the description of this cocktail in the book that I realized a French 75 could have a brandy base.
+I’ve only ever seen gin used, but I’m really glad I went with Armagnac instead.
+In my opinion, the iterations I’ve had with gin masked the spirit’s unique botanical flavor way too much no matter what brand I used, and the brandy does a much better job of standing out in this recipe.
+I enjoyed this more complex version of the classic French 75 quite a bit and will be making it again regularly!”

 Recipe